 “Replacement level fertility” is the total fertility rate—the average number of children born per woman—at which a population exactly replaces itself from one generation to the next, without migration.
 (WRI.org)

 If, on average, women give birth to 2.1 children and these children survive to the age of 15, any given woman will have replaced herself and her partner upon death.
 A TFR of 2.1 is known as the replacement rate (britannica.com)

 What Are The Birth Rates & Fertility Rates In Different Countries & Regions Right Now?

 The birth rates by country development level are:

 Less Developed – 2.6

 – UNFPA, via borgenproject.org

-Also look at human density (also called overcrowding) – number of people per square mile in that city.
+Also, we might look at factors such as human density – which is the number of people per square mile in that city.

 10 of the most overcrowded cities in the world in 2017 based on number of people per square mile are: